-Elkland Search and Rescue is always looking for volunteers interested in joining us as we strive to help people.
+Elkland Search and Rescue is always looking for volunteer emergency response team, interested in joining us as we strive to help people.
 So how can you help us?
 Our primary mission is locating and rescuing persons who are having problems in the woodlands of our area.
 We need people who can hike through the woods utilizing the various search techniques – hasty search, grid search, man tracking and containment.
 Yes, we will train you to do these searches.
-We will pair you with a partner and equip you with a radio, gps, map, parka and information so that these searches can be done efficiently and safely.
+We will pair you with a partner and equip you with a radio, GPS, map, parka and information so that these searches can be done efficiently and safely.
 We expect you to bring a willingness to follow the directions of the search managers and to perform the assigned tasks as thoroughly as you can.

 We also have limited roles for people to help the organization with fundraising, publicity, logistics and field support.

 What is the reward for the hard work that being a member of Elkland SAR requires?
 Most of our members live for deployments.
-Nothing compares to the opportunity to use one’s skills to potentially save or restore a life.
+Nothing compares to the opportunity to use one’s skills to potentially save a life.
 Sometimes you will see but always will know that you have helped a person or family in a time of need.

 If any of the above interests you, come visit us for one of our monthly member meetings on the 2nd Tuesday of each month or at a board meeting on the 4th Tuesday of each month.
 Both begin at 8 PM.
 We will be happy to talk, show you around and assign a mentor to help guide you through the membership process.